alexrvincent/aviator/README.md

+# alexrvincent-boilerplate

-A living web app boilerplate for making new applications for me:
+A living web app boilerplate for making new applications for me.

 Current Tech Stack:

+- Yarn
 - TypeScript
 - React
 - Husky